 In this course, students will broaden their knowledge of the film industry and its language via a variety of selected readings and screenings.
 They will explore the history of film as an art form and media industry, and analyze and critique film artifacts using a variety of film theories.
-Offered every fall semester.
 Three credits.